arrilot/laravel-widgets/README.md

 #Widgets for Laravel

 *This package provides widget functionality to boost your Laravel views.
-Includes asynchronous mode and generator.*
+It also includes asynchronous widgets, reloadable widgets, generator and etc.*

 ### For Laravel 4, please use the [1.0 branch](https://github.com/Arrilot/laravel-widgets/tree/1.0)!